Legal

 20.3 Contracts may be created directly between the Customer and third parties, including carriers, shipping lines, airlines, terminals, depots, warehouses, customs brokers and overseas agents.

-20.4 CODEX Freight is not liable for acts or omissions of third parties where CODEX Freight acts as agent, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct in selecting or instructing the third party.
+20.4 Codex Freight is not liable for acts or omissions of third parties where Codex Freight acts as agent, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct in selecting or instructing the third party.

-20.5 The Customer must pay all charges, costs, liabilities and expenses arising from contracts arranged by CODEX Freight as agent, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+20.5 The Customer must pay all charges, costs, liabilities and expenses arising from contracts arranged by Codex Freight as agent, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 21. Choice of Rates and Liability Levels